mjavason/Text-Content-Moderation-API/README.md

 - **Real-Time Moderation**: Analyze text in real-time, providing instant feedback and categorization.

-- **Configurable Thresholds**: Customize moderation thresholds to suit your content standards.

 ## Environment Variables

 Before running the API, ensure you have set up the following environment variables in your `.env` file: